atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

 The pod labels are merged with the EvictionRequest labels (pod labels have a preference) to allow for custom label selectors when observing the eviction requests.

-`.status.activeInterceptorName` should be empty on creation as its selection should be left on the eviction request controller.
+`.status.activeInterceptors` should be empty on creation as its selection should be left on the eviction request controller.
 To strengthen the validation, we should check that it is possible to set only the index 0 interceptor from the interceptor list in the beginning.
 After that, it is possible to set only the next interceptor at a higher index and so on.
-We can also condition this transition according to the other fields. `.status.activeInterceptorCompleted` should be true or `.status.heartbeatTime` has exceeded the deadline.
+We can also condition this transition according to the other fields.  `.status.interceptors[].phase` should be `Completed` or `.status.interceptors[].heartbeatTime` has exceeded the deadline.

 `.status.podEvictionStatus.failedAPIEvictionCounter` can be only incremented.